Agroforestry Design Tool™ assists you in transforming regenerative agroforestry vision into design.

 - The Tool currently operates in imperial units (feet, inches), although environmental data for the site may be entered in metric units.

 The lead designers are Craig Elevitch and Neil Logan with technical support provided by Sophia Bowart.
 Our team has extensive experience in agroforestry design and implementation in widely varying environments of Hawaii, the Pacific Islands, and the Americas.
 As growers became more interested in implementing agroforestry as a means to regenerate productive landscapes, we saw the need to assist them with species selection, spacing, and management decisions for multistory agroforestry.
 In addition to our lifelong passion for growing trees, we happen to have backgrounds in systems engineering and computer programming.
 Out of this experience comes this tool for re-establishing diverse and productive agroforestry systems for regenerating degraded landscapes.
-Liam Marshall provided engineering assistance and implementation expertise.
+Erin Marshall was responsible for application implementation and dataset cleaning/import.

 There are many who had a hand in conceiving and creating this tool.
 We thank Bill Sethares, Rick Johnson, David Rodman, and Donna Marlatt for initial development advice.
 Those whose friendship and brilliant agroforestry work has greatly influenced our perspectives include Ernst Götsch, Henrique and Victoria Souza, Jose Fernando Rebello, Gustavo Martins, Felipe Pasini, and Dayana Andrade.
 Thank you to the dedicated NRCS staff who worked closely with us to make this tool a reality.
 JB Friday collaborated on the project and gave detailed feedback on the usefulness of the tool.
 We are hugely indebted to reviewers who shared their thoughtful advice and corrections: Ngaire Gilmour, Niki Mazaroli, Kate MacFarland, Gustavo Martins, Roots, Kiernan Brtalik, David Theodoropoulos, Robin Van Loon, Bob Harris and Jen Snyder, David Griffin, Susan Leopold, and Eleanor Bingham Miller.
 Thank you to our agroforestry colleagues throughout the Pacific, who have inspired us toward a life-long journey to learn about the time-tested indigenous roots of Pacific Island agroforestry: Nat Tuivavalagi, Randy Thaman, M. Kalani Souza, Papali'i Failautusi Avegalio, Kap Tafiti, Arnold Route, Marilyn Salas, Ansito Walter, Lolita Ragus, and Mark Kostka, among so many others.